Farratto/ResistanceIsFutile/README.md

 * **DMGEDMULT: n** - The bearer of this effect has all of their damage taken multiplied by n.
 * **HEALMULT: n** - The bearer of this effect has all of their healing done multiplied by n.
 * **HEALEDMULT: n, (types)** - The bearer of this effect has all of their healing received multiplied by n. types is optional and may be any combination of "heal", "hitdice", and "rest", separated by commas.
 If types is not provided, then all types of healing are multiplied.

-## Installation
-Download [BlissfulIgnorance.ext](https://github.com/Farratto/BlissfulIgnorance/releases) and place in the extensions subfolder of the Fantasy Grounds data folder.
+* **DMGTYPENEW: types** - Damage will be of the specified type(s), all other damage types are removed.

-## Attribution
+### Attribution

-SmiteWorks owns rights to code sections copied from their rulesets by permission for Fantasy Grounds community development.
+SmiteWorks owns rights to code sections copied from their rulesets by permission for Fantasy Grounds community development. \
-'Fantasy Grounds' is a trademark of SmiteWorks USA, LLC.
+'Fantasy Grounds' is a trademark of SmiteWorks USA, LLC. \
 'Fantasy Grounds' is Copyright 2004-2021 SmiteWorks USA LLC.

 <a href="https://www.vecteezy.com/">Vectors by Vecteezy</a>

+### Change Log

+* v1.1.6-rc2: f
+* v1.1.6-rc1: new modifier tag: MAKERESIST